ui-schema/ui-schema/packages/docs/Schema.md

 These keywords may be implemented in each widget/design-system:

 - `format` e.g. `date` for the `type` `string`
-- `title` what should be used as title, passed to translation by default
+- `title` what should be used as title, passed to translation
-- `description` what should be used as description, passed to translation by default
+- `description` what should be used as description, passed to translation
 - `$comment` is recommended to leave maintaining notes

 Universal Keywords: